CopilotC-Nvim/CopilotChat.nvim/README.md

 ## Customizing buffers

-You can set local options for the buffers that are created by this plugin: `copilot-diff`, `copilot-system-prompt`, `copilot-user-selection`, `copilot-chat`.
+You can set local options for the buffers that are created by this plugin, `copilot-chat`, `copilot-diff`, `copilot-overlay`:

 ```lua
 vim.api.nvim_create_autocmd('BufEnter', {